AAA: Nearly 48M Americans to travel July 4th weekend

-MIAMI (NewsNation) — As one of the business travel weekends of the year approaches, recent issues with the nation’s top airline carriers could make for a bumpy ride for millions of passengers.
+MIAMI (NewsNation) — As one of the busiest travel weekends of the year approaches, recent issues with the nation’s top airline carriers could make for a bumpy ride for millions of passengers.

 So far Monday, more than 650 domestic flights have been canceled, according to Flight Aware.